openstack-archive/senlin/doc/source/user/profiles.rst

   | 9b127538-a675-4271-ab9b-f24f54cfe173 | pstack   | os.heat.stack-1.0  | 2015-06-25T12:59:01 |
   +--------------------------------------+----------+--------------------+---------------------+

-By default, the command :command:`profile-list` filters out profile objects that have been soft deleted.
-However, you can add the option :option:`-D` (or :option:`--show-deleted`) to the command to indicate that soft-deleted profiles should be included in the list.

 In case you have a huge collection of profile objects, you can limit the number of profiles returned from Senlin server, using the option :option:`-l
 <LIMIT>` (or :option:`--limit <LIMIT>`).
 For example::